-To see these paintings come to life, download the Artivive app from the Apple or Google Play store, open the app, and hold it in front of any painting on this page.
+To see these paintings come to life, download the Artivive app from the Apple App Store or Google Play store for free, open the app, and hold it in front of any painting on this page.
 Make sure you have the entire painting in the frame of your phone or iPad.
 (You will need both your computer and a cell phone or iPad to do this.)
 You'll see a white bar loading and then the painting will animate.
 You may also see these and more of the animations without the Artivive app on my Instagram page (rosemarieforsythefineart).
 All of my equation paintings are also animated.

 "Musical Canon in Leaves" acrylic, rice paper, and light molding paste on canvas, 30"x40" mono prints made with my own hand-carved stencils and stamps overlaid with acrylic paint and light molding paste for dimension and depth.
 Each of the 32 separate mono prints were made with a 10+ step process before they were applied to the canvas.
 A canon is a contrapuntal compositional technique that employs a melody with one or more imitations of the melody played in intervals.
 Canons have been described as a sort of musical puzzle as one follows the repeating patterns.

 "Bending Light," acrylic on paper, 11"x14" 2018 Einstein spoke of light bending when describing his general theory of relativity.
 Astronomers recently proved Einstein's theory again when they used the Hubble telescope to observe a white dwarf bending the light of a nearby star.

 Diamonds, Circles and Leaves III, 11"x14" acrylic and light molding paste on paper.